University College London

 TEACHING

 First year of teaching starts with a 4 1/2 week Induction block (5 days per week) where trainees learn about the course, our support structures and prepare to start placement.
-Teaching then takes place on Tuesdays and Thursdays over three terms, when we start covering a range of Units, including Assessment & Formulation, Cultural Competence, Central Themes, Professional Issues, Intervention (CBT, Psychodynamic in year 1), Neuropsychology and Research Methods.
+Teaching then takes place on Tuesdays and Thursdays over three terms, when we start covering a range of Units, including Assessment & Formulation, Central Themes, Professional Issues, Intervention (CBT and Psychodynamic in year 1), Neuropsychology and Research Methods.

 Our core curriculum priorities across the years are Active Learning and Cultural Humility.
-Trainees join a range of seminars throughout training with the following starting in year 1: Clinical Seminars, Reflective Practice Seminars and Social Graces seminars.
+Trainees join a range of seminars throughout training with the following starting in year 1: Clinical Seminars, Reflective Practice Seminars and Identities, Power and Context seminars.

 PLACEMENT

-First year placements tend to be yearlong and are generally in Adult Mental Health.
-We allocate trainees to a range of services from primary care, e.g., IAPT services, to specialist and secondary care services, e.g., inpatient services, CMHTs, Early Intervention for Psychosis services.
+First year placements tend to be year long and are generally in Adult Mental Health.
+We allocate trainees to a range of services from primary care, e.g. Talking Therapies (formerly IAPT) services, to specialist and secondary care services, e.g., inpatient services, CMHTs, Early Intervention for Psychosis services.
 Trainees complete an allocation questionnaire ahead of joining the course where they set out their experience prior to training.
 This helps allocators identify which service setting would best match their current level of skills and knowledge in adult mental health.
-All placements are considered as 6-month blocks, so trainees will have two mid-placement reviews and two end of placement reviews during these yearlong placements.
+All placements are considered as 6-month blocks, so trainees will have two mid-placement reviews and two end of placement reviews during these year long placements.

 RESEARCH